 Heat exchangers are a great solution to this problem.
 It’s a single boiler with a separate cooler region for brewing water.
 You can brew and steam simultaneously while keeping a fairly small footprint.

 Double boilers take up more room and are more expensive.
 And with more parts, there’s more to go wrong.
 However, if you’re a specialty coffee lover who demands perfect control over brewing and steaming temperatures, they are worth their weight in gold.

 Elektra is a unique company that makes both modern-looking and vintage-style espresso machines.
 Fortunately, both designs make the same incredible coffee, so no matter your aesthetic taste, there’s an Elektra for you.

-This year, our top pick is the new Elektra Verve, a modern prosumer machine with dual boilers and a saturated grouphead.
+This year, our top pick is the new Elektra Micro Casa, a modern but retro prosumer machine with a heat exchanger boiler.
 It pairs advanced technology, beautiful design, and commercial-grade durability for an unbeatable buy.

 Elektra machines are made in Northern Italy, along with many of the world’s best.
 Specifically, they are headquartered in Treviso, in the region of Veneto.
 The company was founded there in 1947 and has recently been acquired by another Italian espresso machine manufacturer, Carimali, sparking new developments like the Verve (5) and social commerce initiatives (6).

 The name is a portmanteau of “professional” and “consumer.” a prosumer espresso machine is one designed for home use but equipped with many commercial-grade components.
 Essentially these are the upper echelon of home machines.
 They make far better coffee, last longer, and cost more than the typical countertop appliances.